Skip to Content

 The simple answer

-This is probably one of the longest pages I've ever written, so I've tried to divide it into various sections to make it easier to digest.
-Hopefully this page can shed some light on the issue, though I doubt it will be enough to truly answer the question.
+Since there is no single answer to this problem, I've tried to group the major concerns and questions into their own sections.
+Hopefully this page can shed some light on the issue, though I wouldn't be surprised if I've missed something and I doubt it will be enough to truly answer the question.

 What makes violent games attractive?

-Before continuing on, I think it's important to understand why people play violent video games.
-After all, millions of people play them, so there must something that makes them attractive, and the idea that it's the violence is rather disturbing.
+Before continuing on, I think it's important to talk why people may choose to play violent video games.
+After all, these games attract millions of players, so there must be something about them that people enjoy, and the idea that it's specifically the graphic material is rather disturbing.

 Can video games desensitize us to real world violence?

 "Desensitization" is a ten-dollar word for becoming disinterested in something you see on a regular basis, and it's often heard during discussions about how entertainment affects people.
-Despite how pretentious it can sound to use big words like that, this really is something we should be concerned about.
+Despite how pretentious it can sound to use big words like this, it really is something we should be concerned about.

-Video games, like any other form of media, have the ability to desensitize us to various things.
+All forms of media have the ability to desensitize us to various things.
 This becomes a problem when we start casually allowing things we shouldn't.
-For example, if you hang around people who swear constantly, you may stop noticing when people use foul language, or perhaps you'll even start using it casually yourself.
+Let's say you started hanging around people who swear constantly.
+Over time, you may stop noticing when people use foul language, or perhaps you'll even start using it casually yourself.

-Since video games can depict some extremely unsettling things, people worry that players might become desensitized to violent behavior, and in turn, will be more willing to chose violent solutions to their everyday problems.
+Since video games can depict some extremely unsettling things, people worry that players might become desensitized to violent behavior or worse, become encouraged to chose violent solutions to the problems they encounter in real life.
 I can see the logic here, but I don't agree with it.

 In my experience, someone's current situation plays a big role in what they see as appropriate behavior.
 The choices we make in games make sense within the framework of the game we're playing, but may not make sense in reality or even other games.

-One example that readily comes to mind is how we approach public restrooms.
+Take public restrooms for example.
 Game developers never include rooms or environments unless there's a reason for the player to visit them, so players will typically visit every bathroom (regardless of their character's gender) to see what's in there.
-Often, there are small caches of supplies or interesting easter eggs in video game bathrooms, so it's always worth taking a look.
+This curiosity tends to be rewarded with small caches of supplies, interesting easter eggs, or even traps, so players always assume it's worth taking a look at least once.

-Ultimately, no matter how terrible things can get on screen, I just don't believe that people would react to a real life situation the way we'd react to the same situation in a game.
+So to sum this section up: no matter how terrible things can get on screen, I just don't believe that people would react to a real life situation the way we'd react to the same situation in a game.
+It just doesn't make sense for anybody to behave that way.

 Does frustration count as violence?